Scroll to navigation

 -o <fmt>, --output-format=<fmt>

-Set the reporting format to normal, json or binary.
-Only one output format can be used at a time.
+Set the reporting format to normal, tabular, 'json, or binary.
+Only one output format may be used at a time.

 -v, --verbose